Jean Segura Player Props: Marlins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians are sending Plesac (1-0) out for his fourth start of the season.
-He is 1-0 with a 6.92 ERA and eight strikeouts in 13 2/3 innings pitched.
+- Bieber makes the start for the Guardians, his fifth of the season.
+He is 1-0 with a 2.88 ERA and 18 strikeouts in 25 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Washington Nationals, when he tossed five innings, allowing two earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Washington Nationals, when he went six innings, allowing three earned runs while giving up nine hits.

-- The 28-year-old has put up an ERA of 6.92, with 5.5 strikeouts per nine innings, in three games this season.
-Opponents are hitting .328 against him.

 © 2023 Data Skrive.
 All rights reserved.